abocchieri/abocchieri.github.io/_posts/2023-04-07-mastering-sympy-for-python-users.md

 tags: [books, test]
 ---

-``Nature uses only the longest threads to weave her patterns, so each small piece of her fabric reveals the organization of the entire tapestry.``
+> "Nature uses only the longest threads to weave her patterns, so each small piece of her fabric reveals the organization of the entire tapestry."

-Richard P. Feynman
+>
+> _Richard P. Feynman_

 ## Table of Contents